CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 Refactor your controller as follows:
   1. Have a find_news_article before_action to find the news_article for the edit / show / update / destroy actions
   2. Refactor news_article_params into a method

+### [Lab] Amazon: Test Drive Edit and Update

+1. Continue building actions for the NewsArticlesController using TDD.
+2. Test drive the edit and update actions.